IN-CORE/incore-docs/manual/source/analyses/building_loss.md

 ### Building structural loss

-This analysis computes building structural loss based on mean damage of the building.

-The economic loss damage calculates the building loss based on building appraisal value, mean damage and an inflation multiplier.
+This analysis calculates the building loss based on building appraisal value, mean damage and an inflation multiplier.
 A user must supply the inflation percentage between building appraisal year and year of interest (current, date of hazard etc.)